What is a Multimedia Animator?

 What does a Multimedia Animator do?

-Multimedia artists and animators typically do the following:
+Multimedia animators typically do the following:

 - Create graphics and animation using computer programs and illustration